Legoless/ViewModelable/README.md

 func viewModelDidUnload (viewModel: ViewModel)
 ```

 You can also check view model's state with using `.state` property.
+State transitions are asynchronous, because view model usually works with async operations.
+The callback does not necesserily happen on main thread.

 Contact